 The Knights Templar

 There is so much information about the Knights Templar that spans from them being simple highway patrolmen all the way over to endless speculation and intrigue in the dark tunnels of the proverbial rabbit hole.
 The common view is that they were there to protect the pilgrims on their journey to the holy lands of Palestine, and Jerusalem in particular.
 This might have a sliver of truth to it, though their more numerous cousins, the Knights Hospitallers, were likely more involved in this.
 In their heyday, the Knights Templar were a heavily armed elite army force who would be sent to break the hardest of enemy lines after which the regular armed forces would then come in for the long battle.
-But there is more to who they were and more to their story that meets the eye.
+But there is more to who they were and more to their story than meets the eye.

 The Troubled But Important Relationship Between The Exoteric and Esoteric

-As indicted by Lady Alchemy above, there is this important relationship between what is called the exoteric and the esoteric.
+As indicated by Lady Alchemy above, there is this important relationship between what is called the exoteric and the esoteric.
 Roughly, the exoteric refers to something that is generally known by the many, whose information is easily available and understandable to most people.
 The esoteric refers to information that is more complex and more difficult to understand.
 It involves subtleties, nuance which requires a certain insight to help make sense of it.

-A classic example of this is how a church, synagogue or mosque could be called the exoteric face of religion, open to all who wish to come, with scripture and liturgy that is readily available.
+A classic example of this is how a church, synagogue, or mosque could be called the exoteric face of religion, open to all who wish to come, with scripture and liturgy that is readily available.

-The esoteric is what might be called the undercurrent of these religions, of Gnosticism, Kabbalah and Sufism, where deeper teachings might be found in basement texts and backroom meetings, that might be more obscure, and involving mystical experiences by those who engage in it.
+The esoteric is what might be called the undercurrent of these religions, of Gnosticism, Kabbalah, and Sufism, where deeper teachings might be found in basement texts and backroom meetings, that might be more obscure, and involving mystical experiences by those who engage in it.

-Gersham Scholem has pointed out the invaluable need for these two modes of religious and spiritual engagement to co-exist.
+Gershom Scholem has pointed out the invaluable need for these two modes of religious and spiritual engagement to co-exist.
 The exoteric will often brush off, or worse, stamp down the esoteric trends within its religious system, thus cutting off the wellspring of fresh insight and living expressions of the sacred into their study.
 Likewise, the student of the mysteries needs a place to rest amongst friends and fellow students, when the juices of esoteric inspiration have run dry.
 With open doors, it is restoring to be in the common sanctuary, where shared discussions and religious insights are easily shared.

-At the University of Culture and Creation Spirituality, I had the good fortune to study with teacher and author, Neil Douglas-Klotz, who taught a program called Deep Ecuminism, that explored the many wells of religious depth traditions that lead to the vast underground aquifers of non-dogmatic wisdom traditions.
+At the University of Culture and Creation Spirituality, I had the good fortune to study with teacher and author, Neil Douglas-Klotz, who taught a program called Deep Ecumenism, that explored the many wells of religious depth traditions that lead to the vast underground aquifers of non-dogmatic wisdom traditions.